eduardoboucas/buildtimes/posts/2016-10-17-speedtracker/2016-10-17-speedtracker.md

 I wanted to give budgets a prominent place in the platform.
 When creating a profile, you can set a budget for any of the metrics captured and a horizontal line will show in the respective chart alongside the data, giving you a visual indication of how well your site is doing.

-{% include helpers/image.html, name="graph1.png", caption="Paul Irish recommends a 1000ms budget for SpeedIndex" %}
+{% include helpers/image.html name:"graph1.png" caption:"Paul Irish recommends a 1000ms budget for SpeedIndex" %}

 It's also possible to define alerts that are triggered when any of the budgets is exceeded, so that you and your team can instantly be notified via email or Slack when things aren't looking so great.